davidkuehner/TryVisualization/README.md

 Installation :
 --------------
-* Run standard composer install to resolve dependacies.
+* Run standard composer install to resolve dependacies [3].

 Use :